Prodject/Offensive-Security-Cheatsheets/README.md

 # Offensive Security / PenTesting Cheatsheets
-A collection of cheatsheets, convenience functions, reminders and other useful snippets to aid your during your pentest engagement.
+A collection of cheatsheets, convenience functions  and other useful snippets to aid during pentest engagement.
-Disclaimer: I did not claim ownership of netcat and linux privilege escalation or reverse shell scripts.
+Disclaimer: I do not claim ownership of netcat and linux privilege escalation or reverse shell scripts.
-The below is heavily inspired and based on https://github.com/dostoevskylabs/dostoevsky-pentest-notes.

 ## Reconnaissance / Enumeration